 - 1. Injured persons or their legal representative making a claim should be contacted within 2 business days of receipt of notice of injury for purposes of investigation and verification. - 2.
 The named insured, if not an injured party, should be contacted within 3 business days of receipt of notice of injury for purposes of investigation and verification. - 3.
-The insured operator, if not one of the above, should be contacted within 3 business days of receipt of notice of injury purposes of investigation and verification. - 4.
-Necessary forms should be mailed within 5 business days after notice of injury.
+The insured operator, if not one of the above, should be contacted within 3 business days of receipt of notice of injury purposes of investigation and verification.

+4. Necessary forms should be mailed or, if preferred by the consumer, electronically sent to the address they specify within 5 business days after notice of injury.